Cemetery Fall Cleanup

 Memorial Park Cemetery is situated on 50 hectares of land at the intersection of Highway 16 and Ferry Avenue.
 Current interment options include traditional burials for both full-casket and cremated remains.
 The City operates a mausoleum where the options of crypt for casket interment or a niche for cremains are available.
 Future burial options will include outdoor columbaria, ossuary and scattering gardens, a cremated-remains only section, as well as an environmentally-conscious green burial section.

-The administration office is located within the cemetery grounds at 3300 Memorial Park Lane.
+The Cemetery Administration office is located within the cemetery grounds at 3300 Memorial Park Lane.
 Office hours are from 8:00am to 12:00pm and from 1:00pm to 4:00pm, Monday to Friday.
 Closed weekends and statutory holiday.

 Lheidli T'enneh Cemetery